 - a) Parcels transported on vehicles are limited to the amount that customers and their attendants can carry and must be safely stowed on the vehicle.
-Operators will assist ambulatory customers with a maximum of one bag of goods. - b) Paratransit has no storage space for luggage and equipment.
-These items may not be carried unless customers are being transported to or from the Regina Airport or out of town bus pick-up locations. - c) Customers may not take any items that require storage or take up an additional seating location.
-The exception is customers who require an extra mobility device such as a walker to attend work, day or therapy programs. - d) Customers needing to travel with oxygen tanks may do so but are required to have them secured on the vehicle.
-The operator will secure the oxygen tanks on the vehicle using securement equipment. - e) Paratransit will only transport mobility devices such as wheelchairs or scooters if they are occupied by customers.
-The only exception is people using scooters transferring to an ambulatory seat. - f) Customers who are unsure about the equipment or parcels that may be transported on paratransit, may contact the booking line at 306-777-7007.
+Customers are not permitted to carry an excessive amount of bags on their walker or wheelchair that protrude into the aisle of the bus or make the mobility device unstable for safety reasons. - b) Operators will assist ambulatory customers with a maximum of one bag of goods. - c) Paratransit has no storage space for luggage and equipment.
+These items may not be carried unless customers are being transported to or from the Regina Airport, respite or out of town bus pick-up locations. - d) Customers may not take any items that require storage or take up an additional seating location.
+The exception is customers who require an extra mobility device such as a walker to attend work, day or therapy programs or customers needing to transport recreational equipment such as a musical instrument or sport wheelchair. - e) Customers needing to travel with oxygen tanks may do so but are required to have them secured on the vehicle.
+The operator will secure the oxygen tanks on the vehicle using securement equipment. - f) Paratransit will only transport mobility devices such as wheelchairs or scooters if they are occupied by customers.
+The only exception is people using scooters transferring to an ambulatory seat.

+g) Customers who are unsure about the equipment or parcels that may be transported on paratransit, may contact the booking line at 306-777-7007.